-Engine Type Depending on specifications of your aircraft, select the correct engine.
-Figure 13 shows the engine selection window.
-Setting the engine type allows Emsis to calculate fuel consumption and has no other effect on the instrument.
+Depending on specifications of your aircraft, select the correct engine.
+Figure 15 shows the engine selection window.
+Setting the engine type allows Emsis to use some fuel consumption model and to activate correct mode in miniDaqu or modified standard Daqu in the case of ECU equipped engines.